Open Accessibility Menu

 Places of Care

-Places of care include home (most common), assisted living facilities, nursing homes, residential hospice facilities, inpatient hospice units, or hospice-contracted inpatient beds.
-The overall intent is to allow the patient to stay at his/her place of residence.
+Our care can be provided in various settings, including homes (most common), assisted living facilities, nursing homes, residential hospice facilities, inpatient hospice units, or hospice-contracted inpatient beds.
+Our goal is to enable patients to stay in their place of residence whenever possible.

 How to Refer